puppetlabs-toy-chest/wash/CONTRIBUTING.md

 It should always be safe to run `go get -u=patch` to pickup patches.

+### Modifying APIs

+When making changes to Wash's APIs, remember to update the inline swagger documentation.
+Instructions for regenerating the API docs are [here](./website/README.md#regenerate-swagger-docs).

 ## Submitting Changes
 Fork the repo, make changes, file a Pull Request.